James Stephenson (actor): Early life

 Stephenson was the son of chemist and druggist John G. Stephenson and his wife Emma.
 He grew up in the West Riding of Yorkshire and Burnley, Lancashire, with his brothers, Alan and Norman.
 He became a bank clerk and later had a career as a merchant.
 In the 1930s, he emigrated to the United States and took U.S. nationality in 1938.

 Career

 After acting on the stage, Stephenson made his film debut in 1937 at age 48, initially making films in Britain.
 Warner Bros. signed him the following year, and he began playing urbane villains and disgraced gentlemen.
-His big break came when director William Wyler cast him, in spite of studio resistance, in The Letter (1940), opposite Bette Davis.
+His big break came when director William Wyler cast him as a conscience-stricken lawyer, in spite of studio resistance, in The Letter (1940), opposite Bette Davis.
 He was nominated for an Academy Award for Best Supporting Actor for this role.
 Later that year, he played the title role in Calling Philo Vance.
 In 1941 he was first-billed in Shining Victory, in which he played the character of Dr. Paul Venner.

 Just as Stephenson's acting career was starting to rise, he died of a heart attack at the age of 52.
 He is interred at Glendale's Forest Lawn Memorial Park.